sanjanapej/Final_Project/README.md

 [Allegheny County Basin Outlines Map](https://data.wprdc.org/dataset/allegheny-county-basin-outlines-map/resource/5e0d744a-8934-4336-8641-2411fcb07d6c):

 Description: Finding the best neighborhood where Pennywise from IT would be able to succeed in luring the most children.
+Our measure of "worstness" is if the area does not allow for Pennywise to capture and eat children.
+In contrast, our measure of "greatness" is if the neigbourhood has a well connected sewer system, with a good amount of children present to snatch.